imteekay/machine-learning-research/books/an-introduction-to-statistical-learning-wtih-applications-in-python/resampling-methods.md

   - Randomly divide the data into K equal-sized parts
     - Leave out part K and fit the model to the other K - 1 parts (combined) and then obtain predictions for the left-out kth part
     - This is done in turn for each part k = 1,2,3,...,K, and then the results are combined (the cross-validation error)
+- Bootstrap
+  - Quantify the uncertainty associated with a given estimator
+  - Estimate of the standard error of a coefficient